Stories & connections.

 Raema Frost is an Upstate NY entrepreneur who took her Rockerbox Spice Co. from a Queens apartment to Williams Sonoma after figuring out how to grow it in Schoharie County.

-Goodbye Gilboa: How NYC Drowned An Upstate Town (And Why The Scars Still Run Deep)
+Goodbye Gilboa: How NYC Drowned an Upstate Town (& Why the Scars Still Run Deep)

 A hundred years after New York City destroyed and flooded the Village of Gilboa to quench its thirst for water, locals still talk about it like it happened yesterday.
 Now, thanks to rediscovered Fox News footage and some historical detective work, a six-minute silent newsreel is bringing the village's final days back to life.